-Commercial farming: The colonial rulers were in need of commercial crops for
+Commercial farming: The colonial rulers were in need of commercial crops for deprived of their traditional rights; forests were cut down.
+Plantations were raised on it.

 - i.
 Coping with the expanding needs of urban population, and - ii.
 Fast expanding industries.
 These needs could be met only by diverting land under forests to cultivation of commercial crops.